microsoft/FluidFramework/packages/runtime/container-runtime/src/summary/README.md

 ## When are summaries generated?

-The summarizer client periodically generates summary based on heuristics calculated based on configurations such as the number of user or system operations received, the amount of time a client has been idle (hasn't received any ops), the maximum time since last summary, maximum number of ops since last summary, etc. The heuristic configurations are defined by an `ISummaryConfigurationHeuristics` interface defined in [this file](/packages/runtime/container-runtime/src/containerRuntime.ts).
+The summarizer client periodically generates summary based on heuristics calculated based on configurations such as the number of user or system operations received, the amount of time a client has been idle (hasn't received any ops), the maximum time since last summary, maximum number of ops since last summary, etc. The heuristic configurations are defined by an `ISummaryConfigurationHeuristics` interface defined in [this file][container-runtime].

-The summarizer client uses a default set of configurations defined by `DefaultSummaryConfiguration` in [this file](/packages/runtime/container-runtime/src/containerRuntime.ts).
+The summarizer client uses a default set of configurations defined by `DefaultSummaryConfiguration` in [this file][container-runtime].
 These can be overridden by providing a new set of configurations as part of container runtime options during creation.

 ## How are summaries generated?